cgrade/ERC-20-INDEXER/README.md

 2. Start application by running `npm run dev`
 3. Get your Alchemy API from [Alchemy](https://alchemy.com/?a=eth-bootcamp)
 4. Create a js file in the project directory called 'apikey.js'
-5. Paste this into the file
+5. Paste this into the file:
+    `

-    `const API = "2nnXt-hcbSwYKUfNvkIwfVrbnUNEqcBN";
+        const API = "2nnXt-hcbSwYKUfNvkIwfVrbnUNEqcBN";
         export default API;

     `